ericgassel/VolleyComps-2.0/backend/src/README.md

 You must be connected to eduroam or the Carleton VPN to access this API.

-## Running the API locally
+## What if the server is down?

+If the server is down, you unfortunately cannot access it as I (Eric Gassel) am running it in a tmux session that only I can access.
+If you need to use the API, what you can do is run the API locally.

 To run the API on your local machine, navigate to `VolleyComps-2.0/backend` and run the command `npm run start`.

-Please note that connecting to the Google Sheets API will fail if you are running the API locally and connected to eduroam, as there are Carleton firewalls set up preventing this.
+*Please note that connecting to the Google Sheets API will fail if you are running the API locally and connected to eduroam, as there are Carleton firewalls set up preventing this.

-You do *not* need to run this part to access the api already running on the server.
-This is just to run locally.

-## Accessing the API server
-Follow these steps:
-1. Make sure you're connected to eduroam or the Carleton VPN.
-2. Enter our VM from the command line: `ssh username@cs400volleyball.mathcs.carleton.edu`
-3. Step 3 coming soon!

-You may need to adjust some commands for mac.

 ## Sheet Design